Julian-Hochhaus/lmfitxps/docs/usage.rst

     print(result.fit_report())

 The `result` object, an instance of the `ModelResult` class, contains the following:

-- **Fit result**: The optimal parameter values and their uncertainties
+- **Fit result**: The optimal parameter values and their uncertainties.

-- **Fit report**: A comprehensive summary of the fit process
+- **Fit report**: A comprehensive summary of the fit process.

-- **Best fit**: The model values for the best fit
+- **Best fit**: The model values for the best fit.

-- **Residuals**: Differences between the observed and fitted values
+- **Residuals**: Differences between the observed and fitted values.

-- **Statistics**: Various fit statistics such as reduced chi-square and Akaike information criterion
+- **Statistics**: Various fit statistics such as reduced chi-square and Akaike information criterion.

 For additional details about the `ModelResult` class and its methods, please refer to the `lmfit ModelResult documentation <https://lmfit.github.io/lmfit-py/model.html#the-modelresult-class>`_.